 Robots will alter, not replace accounting jobs

 In a previous blog we shared the benefits of shifting to robotic accounting.
-We argued that accountants are also going to benefit from robotic accounting.
+We argued that accountants are also going to benefit from artificial intelligence in accounting and auditing.
 With robots taking care of tasks such as bookkeeping, data entry, and payroll processing, accounting professionals and firms will have more time to focus on taking up their services higher in the value chain and providing meaningful services that will bring more satisfaction to their clients.

 Pushing robots to perform tasks that are predictable and low-impact helps you not just in delivering faster and more refined results; they also let you improve your services and allow you to develop products that will benefit your customers.

 A 2016 study conducted by the Chartered Institute of Management Accountants (CIMA) revealed that 83% of their members support the idea of automation as it saves time, money, and helps with indecision in their respective organizations.
 Andrew Hardling, Chief Executive of CIMA further states that their members believe that artificial intelligence and robots will alter the jobs of accountants, not eliminate them.